At the heart of our business

 Our Sustainability Partners

 We have been verified members of the Bord Bia Origin Green programme in Ireland for a number of years.
 The programme is the world’s only national food and drink sustainability programme.
 It enables the industry to set and achieve measurable sustainability targets.

-We’re working closely with the Carbon Trust to develop a carbon footprint tool that calculates the amount of carbon per Kg of mushrooms sold.
+We have worked closely with the Carbon Trust to develop a carbon footprint tool that calculates the amount of carbon emissions per Kg of mushrooms sold.
 This will help us identify new ways to reduce carbon in all aspects of our business.
 We’re the first mushroom producer to work with the Carbon Trust on a project like this.

 |Bord Bia Sustainable Horticulture Assurance Scheme

 All our Irish farms are certified to the Bord Bia Sustainable Horticulture Assurance Scheme (SHAS).
 The scheme ensures that produce is grown, handled, packed and transported to the highest standards of quality, hygiene and sustainability.

 All our UK farms are part of Linking Environment and Farming (LEAF), an organisation that promotes environmentally friendly farming.
 This standard recognises farmers that produce food in a way that meets high environmental standards.